ioanapaula/PredAR/README.md

 For its creation, I used the following:
 - ARCore SDK for augmented reality features
-- Google Clout Anchors and Firebase services for the multiplayer component
+- Google Cloud Anchors and Firebase services for the multiplayer component
 - MVVM architecture
 - Kotlin
 - Android Studio